Foundation / Corporation

 New Hampshire (NH) Bar Foundation

-Grants ranging from $500 to $5,000 to New Hampshire nonprofit organizations to strengthen the justice and legal system.
-Grants will support efforts that encourage innovation within the administration of justice, offer community outreach regarding the law, and enhance access to the legal system.
+Grants of up to $8,000 to New Hampshire nonprofit organizations for activities to improve the justice and legal system.
+Funding is intended to support projects that offer community outreach regarding the law, foster innovation within the administration of justice, and enhance access to the legal system.

 The Bar Foundation is particularly interested in funding projects that:

-Justice Grants are available for start-up costs, planning and research, or for funding to help stabilize new programs, but not for ongoing operational costs.
+Justice Grants are available for start-up costs, planning and research, or for funding to help stabilize new programs.
 The Bar Foundation is committed to promoting creative thinking and innovation in the short term, but encourages the development of federal, state, local, and community funding in the long term for projects that demonstrate success.

 GrantWatch ID#: 164918